London to Poland by Train in the Sixties and Seventies

 Map of German the Democratic Republic

-Blank_map_of_Europe_1956-1990.svg, derivative work: Alphathon /’æɫfə.θɒn/ (talk) derivative work: StalwartUK, CC BY-SA 3.0, via Wikimedia Commons
+Blank_map_of_Europe_1956-1990.svg, derivative work: Alphathon /’æɫfə.θɒn/ (talk) derivative work: StalwartUK, CC BY-SA 3.0, via Wikimedia Commons.

-At dawn the Journey Continued to Poland
+At dawn, the Journey Continued to Poland

 Steam hauled passenger train in Poland.